 A cord of wood weighs between 2000 and 5500 pounds, depending on the type of wood, its density, and the moisture content.
 A cord of green wood will weigh between 4000 and 5500 pounds, while seasoned wood weighs between 2000 and 3000 pounds.

 Buying firewood is a bit more complicated than just going to the shop and picking out your favorite stack of wood.
 First, you have to know which type of firewood you want, and there are many types.
 Hardwoods alone include oak, honey locust, and many more.
 Plus, you need to know how much to get.

-Most firewood is sold in cords, which is the standard unit of measurement for lumber.
-Cords measure 4 feet x 4 feet x 8 feet, which is the standard volume.
-However, the weight is not standardized because it depends on a lot of factors.
+Most firewood is sold in cords, the standard unit of measurement for lumber.
+Cords measure 4 feet x 4 feet x 8 feet, the standard volume.
+However, the weight is not standardized because it depends on many factors.